vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 })
 ```

-Adding new themes is as easy as defining a new property in the `themes` object.
+Adding new themes is as easy as defining a new property in the **theme** object.
 A theme is a collection of colors and options that change the overall look and feel of your application.
-One of these options designates the theme as being either a `light` or `dark` variation.
+One of these options designates the theme as being either a **light** or **dark** variation.
 This makes it possible for Vuetify to implement Material Design concepts such as elevated surfaces having a lighter overlay color the higher up they are.
 Find out more about dark themes on the official [Material Design](https://material.io/design/color/dark-theme.html) page.

-You can use the `ThemeDefinition` type to help with type checking.
+Use the `ThemeDefinition` type to get type hints for the structure of the theme object.

 ```ts
 // src/plugins/vuetify.ts